Breakdown points of Fermat-Weber problems under gauge distances: The contamination locus

 Consequently, Theorem~\ref{th:EHnorms} cannot be extended to the asymmetric case.
 Example~\ref{eg:EHlargeQuantile} points out that the weights on $D$ play a role in the study of the contamination of $(D,w)$ in the absence of symmetry.
-This motivates the study of the set
+The aforementioned example motivates the study of the set

 which we call the \emph{contamination locus} of the weighted set $(D,w)$.
 This is similar to the set of efficient points studied by Durier~\cite{Durier:90}, although here we fix a large part of the sample.